 5. Difficulties in evaluating placement efficiency

 It is not always apparent by what metrics to evaluate the placement efficiency of the influencer.
-Impressions, comments, preservation is good, but not the fact that it is reliable, and not the fact that they at least somehow influenced the brand’s business performance.
+Impressions and comments, are good.
+But you want to know if blogger has somehow influenced the brand’s business performance.

-No need to invent anything: treat this promotion channel as other advertising tools.
+There's no need to invent anything.
+Treat this promotion channel as other advertising tools.
 Fix traffic from social networks before posting with a blogger, and after the release of marketing posts, take daily measurements, noting peaks and dips in traffic.
 You can monitor the situation in more detail using UTM tags.